 - 2 tablespoons fresh parsley chopped

 - Preheat oven to 375 degrees.
 In a large skillet or pot, heat the olive oil over medium high heat.
 Season the chicken generously on both sides with salt and pepper.
 Place the chicken in the pan and cook for 4 to 6 minutes on each side or until golden brown.
 Remove the chicken from the pan.

 - Drain off excess fat leaving about 1 teaspoon in the pan.
 Add the onion, cook for 5 minutes.
 Add the garlic, cook for one minute more.

 - Bring everything to a boil, cover the pot with a lid and place into the oven.
 Bake for 35 minutes or until chicken is cooked through.
-Remove oregano sprigs before serving.
+Sprinkle with parsley, then serve.